ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tests.rst

 .. note:: In 2.5 the following tests were renamed to remove the ``is_`` prefix

-The following tests can provide information about a path on the controller
+The following tests can provide information about a path on the control node

 .. code-block:: yaml